CIS-566-Fall-2022/final-project/README.md

 #### Techniques:
 - First I'll start by building the house generator using this tutorial and changing the geometry to make it more greek looking: https://www.youtube.com/watch?v=r0e7M2B7dL0&list=PLXNFA1EysfYnxvrW27g6e5HhTwKBM2TZC
-- The I'll generate wind mills following this tutorial https://www.youtube.com/watch?v=afHVjiNeH7A&t=2s
+- Then I'll generate wind mills following this tutorial https://www.youtube.com/watch?v=afHVjiNeH7A&t=2s
 - Then I will generate the Terrain using this tutorial as a reference: https://www.youtube.com/watch?v=rwLbiuKX5D0